-The most important part of any entry is a two-page summary for Programs and the one-page summary for Tools and Techniques.
+The most important part of any entry is a two-page summary for Campaigns or a one-page summary for Tactics.

 Each entry must also have supporting materials.

 Please prepare one document in PDF or Word format with no more than 15 pages of materials.
 Video and other large files should be placed on a service such as YouTube or DropBox with links in the summary.
 Link to large websites.

-Public Relations Programs summaries (2 pages) must include a brief introduction to the project and each part of the Four Step Process:
+Campaigns summaries (2 pages) must include a brief introduction to the project and each part of the Four Step Process in Public Relations: